Welcome to Overhave’s documentation!

 - Scenarios - section for features management, contains subsections

-Features, Test runs and Versions:
+Features, Test runs, Versions and Tags:

 gives an interface for features records management and provides info about id, name author, time, editor and publishing status; it is possible to search, edit or delete items through Script panel.